thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 Check out the next [installation guide](/docs/mqtt-broker/install/cluster/aws-cluster-setup/) on how to deploy ThingsBoard MQTT Broker on AWS.
 Additionally, check out the [folder](https://github.com/thingsboard/thingsboard-mqtt-broker/tree/perf-tests/k8s/aws) with scripts and parameters of the broker used during the run.
-And finally, the [performance tests tool](https://github.com/thingsboard/tb-mqtt-perf-tests) generates MQTT clients and produces the load.
+And finally, the [performance tests tool](https://github.com/thingsboard/tb-mqtt-perf-tests) that generates MQTT clients and produces the load.
 Performance tests [configuration file](https://github.com/thingsboard/tb-mqtt-perf-tests/blob/master/k8s/mqtt-broker-test-run-config.yml#L59) can be reviewed and adjusted to simulate the desired load.

 ### Conclusion

-This performance test demonstrates how a ThingsBoard MQTT Broker cluster can receive, process and distribute approximately 200k messages per second from your devices.
+This performance test demonstrates how a ThingsBoard MQTT Broker cluster can receive, process and distribute 200k messages per second from your devices.
 We will continue our work on performance improvements and are going to publish updated performance results for the cluster of ThingsBoard MQTT Broker in the near future.
 We hope this article will be useful for people who are evaluating the platform and want to execute performance tests on their own.